kbsriram/thormor/md/spec.md

 6. To fetch messages, the receiver polls the sender's outbox URL for that recipient, and decrypts it locally to recover the message entries.

+7. Senders may also choose to create **detached** messages.
+Such messages do not require the outbox mechanism.
+A detached message is stored as a separate file, and the URL to this file is directly used to retrieve the message.

+8. URLs to detached messages may be used to send secure messages over an existing communication channel with a recipient.
+For instance, the URL can be sent as a private message on twitter or facebook with a hashtag to identify it as a detached message.
+Client applications can detect such messages, fetch the URL and decrypt it locally.

 ##Details##